BlucherSKK/hl-diary/README.md

 ## English

-**HL.diary** is a personal encrypted diary with a web interface.
+**HL.diary** is a personal encrypted diary with a web interface for your homelab.
 The server stores only an encrypted blob and never sees a single byte of your data — all encryption and decryption happens directly in the browser.

 ### Features